Actors Who Ruined Their Career In A Matter Of Seconds

 Sung Hyun-Ah

 Dating in Hollywood has never been straightforward, but it isn't just the actresses of Tinseltown who find their love lives under intense scrutiny.
 Former Miss Korea contestant and up-and-coming actress Sung Hyun-Ah had a short relationship with a prominent Korean businessman, and it eventually destroyed her show business career.
-Sung soon herself embroiled in a prostitution scandal in 2013, indicted for allegedly accepting a payment of 50 million won (approximately $44,000) from the businessman in exchange for three instances of sexual intercourse, reports the Korea Times.
+Sung found herself embroiled in a prostitution scandal in 2013, indicted for allegedly accepting a payment of 50 million won (approximately $44,000) from the businessman in exchange for three instances of sexual intercourse, reports the Korea Times.
 The actress attempted to counter-sue, but the court dismissed her claims and found her guilty.

 Sung took her case to the Supreme Court which, two years after her guilty verdict, overturned the decision and found her innocent of all charges relating to prostitution, reports the International Business Times.
 But the damage was already done.
 Her lawyer confirmed that her career would be taking a backseat while she recovers from her ordeal.
+She has since returned to acting, with roles in a television series and a feature film called "Transfer Student."

 Eileen Bowman

-Headlining the big opening number at the Academy Awards can be a star-making turn for a rising performer, but for Eileen Bowman, it was her first Hollywood job ... and nearly much her last.
+Headlining the big opening number at the Academy Awards can be a star-making turn for a rising performer, but for Eileen Bowman, it was her first Hollywood job ... and nearly her last.

 In 1989, the Oscars telecast opened with a bizarre, rambling 11-minute sequence featuring Bowman dressed as the Disney version of Snow White, walking through the host theater accosting movie stars in their seats and singing a high-pitched version of "I Only Have Eyes for You," but with the lyrics changed to the movie-referencing "We Only Have Stars for You."
 Then, with the stage transformed into a replica of an old-fashioned nightclub, Merv Griffin sang his 1950 hit "I've Got a Lovely Bunch of Coconuts" in front of old movie stars (Vincent Price, Roy Rogers) while Bowman-as-Snow White danced wildly elsewhere on the stage.
 Finally, Griffin announces that Snow White's heretofore unmentioned "blind date" has arrived: Rob Lowe!
 Then Bowman and Lowe lead an agonizing performance of "Proud Mary," but with the lyrics changed to be about cameras rolling rather than a river.

-The Hollywood Reporter called the number "a nightmare," while the New York Times said it had earned "a permanent place in the annals of Oscar embarrassments."
+The Hollywood Reporter called the number "a nightmare," while The New York Times said it had earned "a permanent place in the annals of Oscar embarrassments."
 Bowman left Hollywood and returned to her hometown of San Diego within 48 hours of the performance to lay low for a while.
 She did return to Hollywood for a few years, winning just seven small roles over the next decade.

 Jamie Kennedy